Finite state machines¶

 while (1) {

-// if there are messages in the buffer
+// are there new messages in the buffer

-// Additionally, only the transition IDLE -> NEW_MSG is allowed
+// Additionally, we allow only the state transition IDLE -> NEW_MSG

 if (is_message_waiting() == TRUE && myState == IDLE) {